LINE Security Bug Bounty Program

 - Announcement of the Results

-Vulnerabilities will also be limited to those discovered in the following domains.
+Furthermore, Vulnerabilities will be limited to those discovered in the following domains.

 Program participants may not perform the following actions.
 Participants who perform any of these actions will be disqualified from receiving reward money.